 Location: Gulu City

-Background: The city of Gulu, situated in the north of Uganda, is one of Uganda’s fastest growing cities due to rapid urbanisation (about 4.5% per year) and relatively high population growth (2.8% per year).
-As the city continues to grow, so does the amount of generated solid waste.
-Gulu’s young waste management system, however, is yet unable to deal with the amounts of solid waste generated, which are causing a major threat to its natural resources.
-Especially Gulu’s water resources are increasingly polluted by plastic and organic waste.
+Background: Gulu in Northern Uganda is one of the country’s fastest growing cities, with a population growth rate of approx. 2.8% per year.
+As the city continues to grow, so does the amount of solid waste.
+Gulu’s young waste management system, however, is unable to deal with these amounts, which are causing a major threat to the city’s natural resources.
+Particularly the water resources are increasingly polluted by plastic and organic waste.

 Gulu lies within Albert Nile and Aswa Catchments of the Upper Nile Water Management Zone.
-Both catchments are characterized by high vulnerability to dry spells, especially in the months from January to March.
-Climate conditions of the past years have led to the drying up of the Oyitino valley dam and the associated streams that serve as a main water source for the city.
-In addition, Gulu is faced with an increasing rate of wetland degradation.
-Those wetlands are a critical component of the existing watersheds, all connected to the main water supply source for the city – the Oyitino dam.
+Both catchments are characterized by high vulnerability to dry spells.
+Climate conditions of the past years have led to the drying up of the Oyitino valley dam and the associated streams, which serve as main water source for the city.
+The accellerating rate of wetland degradation poses an additional threat.

 Partners: Ministry of Water and Environment, Gulu City Council, National Water and Sewerage Corporation, Takataka Plastics and Community Empowerment Education Development (CEED) Uganda